 Explorations as a form of procrastination

-The first part I had to do was translate the design into the html structure, and make it responsive without media queries as shown on the article.
-That came with some challenges based on my design.
-It meant making changes to the design to accomplish the goal (remember… no media queries) and without falling again into procrastination mode.
+The first part I had to do was translate the design into the HTML structure and make it responsive without media queries as shown on the article.
+That meant making changes to the initial design layout to accomplish the goal and without falling again into procrastination mode.

 Testing the html content break points

-As a final push, I wanted to improve how the site font scaled in the different resolutions.
 I was already using scalable sizes (rem and em values that adapt to the text container or the base font size) but in some cases the result wasn’t what I expected.
 By looking for ways to solve this, I found this Simplified fluid typography approach that aligned well with what wanted to do.
-By defining a minimum and maximum font size as limits, but the actual size would change based on the width of the screen.
-(You won’t be able to see it if you try resizing this page, unless you refresh the page).
+By defining a minimum and maximum size limits where the actual size would change based on the width of the screen.
+(If you are using safari, you won’t be able to see it if you try resizing this page, unless you refresh the page).

 So this is it, a fully responsive personal website, blog capabilities without media queries or breakpoints defined by a device but its content.
-As the previous one, it’s not done and not great visually either, I will play with it, add functionality and evolve it based on what I want to learn or express.
+And, as the previous one, it’s not done.
+I will play with it, add functionality and evolve it based on what I want to learn or express.

-I have learned a lot along the process and it has given me a different perspective on what can be done with this new technologies in terms of layout and responsive design.
-I am specially happy about making the time to get it done and sharing it with the world, even if its far from perfect.
+Building it has given me a different perspective on what can be done with this new technologies in terms of layout and responsive design, but even more about making the time to get things done and sharing the process, even when its far from perfect.

 I have to thank Rachel Andrews for her great explanations of CSS Grid, CSS-tricks for their flex-box and grid guides and the open nature of the web that allowed me to peek into other websites by inspecting the html.
 Here are some of the resources I used if you want to give it a try: